skycoin/skycoin/INTEGRATION.md

 * REST API on port 6420
 * JSON-RPC 2.0 API on port 6430 **[deprecated]**

 A CLI tool is provided in `cmd/cli/cli.go`.
 This tool communicates over the JSON-RPC 2.0 API.
+In the future it will communicate over the REST API.

 *Note*: Do not interface with the JSON-RPC 2.0 API directly, it is deprecated and will be removed in a future version.